zimonh/qt/README.md

 # qt
-Live Content Management System for HTML
+Live Modular Content Management System for HTML

 ## Before Setup
 Make sure you have the ability to: